Lefteris-B/microwatt_design_challenge/readme.md

 **Minimum Success:** The chip powers on, boots a simple firmware via UART, and can toggle GPIOs.
 We achieve a conservative 50MHz frequency.

-**Target Success:** Demonstrate Linux boot capability with external DRAM.
-For the contest baseline we will target baremetal/U-Boot boot to UART from internal SRAM; Linux boot is a stretch goal that requires ≥8 MB of RAM or an external DRAM interface.
+**Target Success:** For the contest baseline we will target baremetal/U-Boot boot to UART from internal SRAM.

-**Stretch Success:** The SoC generator is robust, supports multiple configurations, and is packaged for easy use on future ChipFoundry shuttles.
+**Stretch Success:** The SoC generator is robust, supports multiple configurations, and is packaged for easy use on future ChipFoundry shuttles using OpenFrame.
+Linux boot is a stretch goal that requires ≥8 MB of RAM or an external DRAM interface.

 ## 5.2 Generator & Framework Challenges
 ### 5.2.1. **Parameterization Complexity**